 Communication with Creditors and Collection Agencies

-- Call you at work if you have requested that they not call.
-Your oral request that a collector not call you at work is valid for 10 days only.
-Written requests are valid until you write to the collector removing the restriction.
+- Calling you at work if you have requested that they not call.
+Oral requests are valid for 10 days.
+Written requests are valid until you remove the restriction.

-- Contact you directly, if you have told the creditor or collection agency you are represented by an attorney.
+- Contacting you directly if you are represented by an attorney.

-- Cause expense to you in the form of long distance calls, express mail charges, wire fees, or other similar charges.
+- Causing expense to you in the form of long distance calls, express mail charges, wire fees, or other similar charges.

-- Tell anyone (including your friends, neighbors, relatives, or employers) about your debt, without your written consent.
+- Telling anyone (including your friends, neighbors, relatives, or employers) about your debt, without your written consent.

-- Visit your home at times other than your normal waking hours.
-A collector may not visit you more than once in any 30-day period for each debt, unless you give permission for additional visits.
+- Visiting your home at times other than your normal waking hours, and visiting you more than once in any 30-day period for each debt, unless you give permission for additional visits.